-For instructions on changing the default administrative user password, openidm-admin, see Procedure 16.2, "To Replace the Default User & Password".
+To change the default administrative user password, openidm-admin, see the procedure, To Replace the Default User and Password, for instructions.

 Password recovery

 Password recovery involves recovering a password or setting a new password when the password has been forgotten.